-In 2015, the Company carried out a share issue the main objective of which was to raise funds to finance contractual security arrangements in building the Company's order book and to finance working capital requirements to enable the performance of contracts in the future.
-The Company is planning to allocate 85-90% of the issue proceeds for this purpose.
+In 2015, the Parent carried out a share issue with the main objective to raise funds to finance contractual security arrangements in building the Parent's order book and to finance working capital requirements to enable the performance of contracts in the future.
+The Parent is planning to allocate 85-90% of the issue proceeds for this purpose.
 The remainder will be assigned to financing research and development work.
 The issue was successful - all the offered shares were sold for PLN 93,525 thousand.
-Moreover, the Company obtained additional guarantee facilities for an aggregate amount of PLN 215m, and has been negotiating agreements for more guarantee facilities with other financial institutions.
+Moreover, the Parent obtained additional guarantee facilities for an aggregate amount of PLN 215m, and has been negotiating agreements for more guarantee facilities with other financial institutions.

 On August 25th 2015, the Judge Commissioner declared that an Arrangement was made between PBG S.A.
 (Parent of the PBG Group of which RAFAKO S.A. is a member) and its Creditors.
-The execution of the Arrangement should have a positive effect on the Company's ability to obtain financial guarantees, and thus on its capacity to win and perform contracts.
+The execution of the Arrangement should have a positive effect on the ability of the RAFAKO Group companies to obtain financial guarantees, and thus on its capacity to win and perform contracts.

-The Company is also exposed to currency risk.
+The Group is also exposed to currency risk.
 Changes in PLN exchange rates, especially if frequent and significant, may materially affect both profitability of contracts and the amount of currency translation differences on assets and liabilities denominated in foreign currencies and translated into PLN.

-The strategy of currency risk management followed by the Company is to use natural hedging to the largest possible extent.
-Therefore, the Company strives to achieve the highest possible level of structural matching of income and expenses denominated in the same currency and related to running contracts.
-Apart from natural hedging, the Company can hedge between 30% and 70% of its net exposure to foreign exchange risk by means of approved derivative instruments (e.g. FX forwards) available on the market.
+The strategy of currency risk management followed by the Parent is to use natural hedging to the largest possible extent.
+The Parent seeks to achieve the highest possible level of structural matching of income and expenses denominated in the same currency and related to the running contracts.
+Apart from natural hedging, the Parent may hedge between 30% and 70% of its net exposure to foreign exchange risk by means of approved derivative instruments (e.g. FX forwards) available on the market.

-Given its expected income and expenses and the present structure of its net currency exposure, the Company refrained from entering into new hedging FX transactions for purchase or sale of foreign currencies within the limits set under its currency risk hedging policy.
-The Company periodically updates its currency positions and based on such update it makes decisions on hedging the positions.
+Given its expected income and expenses and the present structure of its net currency exposure, the Parent refrained from entering into new hedging FX transactions for purchase or sale of foreign currencies within the limits set under its currency risk hedging policy.
+The Parent periodically updates its currency positions and based on such update it makes decisions on hedging the positions.

-As at December 31st 2015, the Company did not carry any unsettled FX hedging transactions.
+As at December 31st 2015, the Group did not carry any unsettled FX hedging transactions.

-For the objectives and rules of financial risk management, see Note 51 to the financial statements for 2015.
+For the objectives and rules of financial risk management, see Note 56 to the RAFAKO Group's consolidated financial statements for 2015.